 But as it often happens, it just moved to the back burner, especially because the pattern I initially wanted to use did not have great reviews online.

-Then, early last month (October) I was faced with the decision of finalizing something, anything, to take to Camp Workroom Social with me to work on at the Makers’ Atelier class I was enrolled in.
+Then, in early October I was faced with the decision of finalizing something, anything, to take to Camp Workroom Social with me to work on at the Makers’ Atelier class I was enrolled in.

 I ended up choosing the Marit Coat from the pattern magazine La Maison Victor, issue 7 in English, thinking that because it was unlined, oversized, and with dropped shoulders it would be a pretty easy and quick project.

 I muslined a size 46 and it was enormous.
 Not just long, I had already shortened it, but also wide.
 I could have gone with a size 42 but chose in the end to go with a 44 just to be on the safe side.

 I bought the fabric precisely because it was a double cloth wool with a gorgeous blue color on one side and mustard on the other.
 Perfect for an unlined coat regardless of which side you choose as your right side.